 Reduced Attention Span

-Excessive screen time before bed can lead to a reduced attention span, making it harder to stay engaged and focused on tasks.
-This can impact our ability to learn, retain information, and perform well academically or professionally.
-The constant stimulation from electronic devices can contribute to a scattered and easily distracted mind, hindering our ability to concentrate on important tasks.
+Excessive screen time before bed can reduce attention, making it harder to stay engaged and focused on tasks.
+This can impact our ability to learn, retain information, and perform academically or professionally.
+The constant stimulation from electronic devices can contribute to a scattered and easily distracted mind, hindering our ability to concentrate on essential tasks.

 Proper sleep is crucial for memory consolidation and the formation of new memories.
-However, using electronics before sleep can disrupt this process, leading to difficulties in memory formation and retention.
+However, using electronics before sleep can disrupt this process, leading to memory formation and retention difficulties.
 The overstimulation from screens can interfere with the brain’s ability to process and store information, diminishing our ability to recall facts or events accurately.

 Relationship with Mental Health